 For the first time, the Foodbank Hunger Report's prevalence of food insecurity is based on the USDA 18 question module, rather than the single item measure.
-All 18 questions were posed in our survey and the required protocols were followed to score and analyse the results.

 Foodbank's Hunger Segments

 The Foodbank Hunger Segments have been developed by The Art of More.
 A wide number of data sources were analysed to understand the diversity of demand indicators, the main sources being the 2016 Census, DSS Support Services and The Vulnerable Australia Model (developed by The Art of More) which assesses and integrates over 70 data sources to develop an understanding of vulnerable communities.